ignite/cli-plugin-airdrop/README.md

 ## Developer instruction

-- clone this repo locally
+- Clone this repo locally
-- Run `ignite plugin add -g /absolute/path/to/cli-plugin-airdrop` to add the plugin to global config
+- Run `ignite app install -g /absolute/path/to/cli-plugin-airdrop` to install the Ignite App globally.
-- `ignite airdrop` command is now available.
+- The `ignite airdrop` command is now available.

-Then repeat that loop :
+Then repeat that loop:
-- Hack plugin code
+- Hack app code
-- Rerun `ignite airdrop` to recompile the plugin and test
+- Re-run `ignite airdrop` to recompile the app and test